Rule 901:12-3-06 | Transportation.

 (A) The transport driver is solely responsible for welfare of livestock during transit and must have an emergency action plan.

-(B) The responsible party makes the final decision in determining the fitness for livestock loading, transport and the load density.
-The density of a load shall be determined by the need to minimize injury and must allow fallen animals to rise.
+(B) The responsible party makes the final decision in determining the fitness of livestock for loading, transport, and the load density.
+The density of a load shall be determined by the need to minimize injury and allow fallen animals to rise.

 (E) Livestock, excluding poultry, alpacas, llamas, and equines, must be able to stand in their natural position without touching the top of the transport conveyance.

-(F) During transit, livestock must be suitably protected from adverse weather conditions.
+(F) During transit, livestock must be reasonably protected from adverse weather conditions.

-(G) Transporters are required to stop every twenty-eight hours, unload, and provide livestock with food, water and rest for at least five consecutive hours, unless the transportation vehicle allows the livestock to lie down and rest and have access to feed and water.
+(G) Transporters are required to stop every twenty-eight hours, unload, and provide livestock with food, water, and rest for at least five consecutive hours, unless the transportation vehicle allows the livestock to lie down, rest, and have access to feed and water.